phpcl/phpcl_jumpstart_mongodb/README.md

-# phpcl_jumpstart_mongodb
-Source Code for PHP-CL MongoDB JumpStart Course
+# Source Code for PHP-CL MongoDB JumpStart Course

-## Host Computer
+## Host Computer Setup

 The commands listed here, for the most part, must be performed either by root (Windows: administrator), or a user with root access (e.g. member of `sudoers` group).